 Launched in 2009, the Film Photography Project informs, engages and inspires film shooters both novice and professional via our bi-weekly internet radio show, The Film Photography Podcast.
-Via the show, FPP has built a community of photographers from around the globe to share their creative output, experiences and passion for ﬁlm photography.
-The Project also includes our film / camera giveaways, the FPP Flickr Page, FPP YouTube Channel, Facebook page, Twitter account, newsletter and the Film Photography Project Store.
+Through the show, FPP has assembled a community of photographers from around the globe who share their creative output, experiences and passion for ﬁlm photography.
+Today, the Project also includes our film / camera giveaways, the FPP Flickr Page, FPP YouTube Channel, Facebook page, Twitter account, newsletter and the Film Photography Project Store.